AlexBulankou/ai-talk1/labinstructions.md

 ###Task 3.
 Get application Insights instrumentation key

-Application Insights resource represents a bucket of telemetry.
-Instrumentation key identifies this bucket and needs to be sent alongside with all telemetry items.
+Application Insights resource represents a telemetry container.
+Instrumentation key identifies this container and needs to be sent alongside with all telemetry items.
 You'll need to get instrumentation key for the next excercise.

 1. In search box in the top-middle of the screen type "backend", select backend Application Insights resource
 2. Expand "Essentials" section and copy instrumentation key